TomWhitwell/TRS-Midi-Tester/README.md

 1 x 3.5mm Stereo SMD Audio Jack CUI SJ-3524-SMT-TR or equivalent 1 x 330 Ohm 0603 resistor
-2 x 1206 LEDs suitable for reverse mounting KPTL-3216SYCK or similar
+2 x 1206 LEDs suitable for reverse mounting KPTL-3216SYCK or similar (A 1206 LED with a circular / cylindrical lens - not a square lens - will fit into the hole.)